The best food markets in Venice - Citimarks

 – Are you Venetians?

-The Yemeni officer was absorbed in studying the wicker basket and uttered some ambiguous words: “In here, you could hide a man.
+The Yemeni officer scrutinized the wicker basket and uttered some ambiguous words: “In here, you could hide a man.
 “Indeed,” replied Rustico.

 Marino Bon wondered, “if the soldiers discover the bones, how are they going to react?
 By contempt?
 By fury?
-Is a bunch of piglet heads capable of keeping them at distance?”
-He nodded to his men to act cool, to let them believe this was all part of a routine. […] The fate of Rialto was at stake, and it depended on three pink piglets.
+Can a bunch of piglet heads keep them at a distance?’
+He signaled to his men to act nonchalant, to give the impression that this was all part of a routine. […] The fate of Rialto hung in the balance, dependent on three pink piglets.

-If they spot the relics, but still don’t manage to grasp what it really is, Marino would try to bribe them. […]
+If they spot the relics, but still don’t manage to grasp what they really are, Marino plans to attempt bribery. […]

-The Yemeni officer, standing hands on his waist, stared at the basket closed by palm fiber cords.
-He barked a phrase to one of his soldiers who sliced the closure with his curved dagger.
-Marino held one of his sailors back from intervening and ruining everything.
+The Yemeni officer, hands on his waist, stared at the basket closed by palm fiber cords.
+He barked a phrase to one of his soldiers, who sliced the closure with his curved dagger.
+Marino restrained one of his sailors from intervening and jeopardizing everything.
 The Venetians couldn’t bear to look at each other any longer.
-The soldier took three steps back and gave to his officer the pleasure of tipping up the lid and rummaging in the luggage.
-What if Thodoald overestimated their revulsion for pork?
+The soldier took three steps back, allowing his officer the satisfaction of tipping up the lid and inspecting the contents.
+What if Thodoald overestimated their aversion to pork?

 “Can we pass?” asked Marino Bon.